 UDP

-The udp input plugin allows to retrieve structured JSON or raw messages over a UDP network interface (UDP port).
+The UDP input plugin lets you retrieve structured JSON or raw messages over a UDP network interface (UDP port).

 The plugin supports the following configuration parameters: